Iowa City Transit

 Iowa City Transit is an American public transit system serving Iowa City, Iowa.
 The service provides several routes serving various areas of the city as well as University Heights, originating and terminating at the Iowa City Downtown Interchange.
 In addition, a loop route is provided for school students at the beginning and end of each school day.
-In addition to Iowa City Transit, Coralville Transit and the University of Iowa Cambus also provide transit service in the Iowa City area, and Iowa City Transit shares several bus stops with them.
+In addition to Iowa City Transit, Coralville Transit, the University of Iowa Cambus, and the 380 Express also provide transit service in the Iowa City area, and Iowa City Transit shares several bus stops with them.

 Routes

 Iowa City Transit operates 13 routes, all of which originate and terminate at the Iowa City Downtown Interchange except for route 3 (Eastside Loop).
 Prior to August 2, 2021, Iowa City Transit operated 26 unnumbered routes, and several of the current routes are identical to those in the previous system.
 Some routes are interlined, which means that once a bus completes its route and returns to the Downtown Interchange, it will change to a different route.
 All routes operate from Monday to Saturday, with reduced service on evenings and Saturdays.
 This is in contrast to the previous system, where only a select number of routes operated a modified route for evenings and Saturdays.
 There is no service on Sundays and holidays.